-1. Complete MLED 230, MLED 331 and MLED 332 (or MLED 310, MLED 320, MLED 330, and MLED 340).
+1. Complete MLED 230, MLED 331 and MLED 332.

 2. Complete 45 practicum hours in middle school settings.

 3. Complete the course requirements for a secondary education major in one of the following areas: English (language arts), general science, mathematics or social studies.